chocolatey/choco-wiki/CommandsApiKey.md

 # Chocolatey Upgrade (choco apikey)
-This lists api keys that are set or sets an api key for a particular source so it doesn't need to be specified every time.
+This lists api keys that are a set, or sets an api key, for a particular source so it doesn't need to be specified every time.

 Anything that doesn't contain source and key will list api keys.